What Are Muscle Cramps or Muscle Spasms?

 What Causes Muscle Spasms?

-• Straining or overusing a muscle - The most prevalent cause of muscular cramps.
+• Straining or overusing a muscle - This is the most common cause of muscle cramps.

 • Dehydration and electrolyte imbalances - Inadequate levels of minerals and electrolytes like magnesium, potassium, and calcium can make muscles more susceptible to cramping.